mainsail-crew/moonraker-timelapse/docs/configuration.md

 configure Timelapse.
 How ever if your frontend doesn't support those configuration there is a Fallback  to moonraker.conf.
 However beware adding and uncommenting this in your moonraker.conf will disable the possibility to change the setting in the frontend.
-Please refer to section above what each setting does
+Please refer to section above what each setting does.

 ```ini